EU trade chief urges no exclusions in EU/US trade talks

 France said on Tuesday it had secured the backing of 13 other EU members in its demand that the audio-visual sector be removed from the negotiating mandate, having threatened in April to block the start of talks.

-De Gucht told a business conference in Brussels that cultural diversity in Europe was not under threat, nor the right to subsidise or set quotas for television and film.
+De Gucht told a business conference in Brussels that cultural diversity in Europe was not under threat, nor the right to subsidies or set quotas for television and film.

 However, he said it would wrong to start negotiations with red lines already painted out.